-Too much power absolutely can damage your speakers.
+Unlike too little power as we've mentioned before, too much power absolutely can damage your speakers.
 Connecting a 100 Watt amplifier to 75-watt speakers won’t inherently cause any issues.
 In fact, under most normal listening conditions, pairing a 100-watt amplifier to a 75-watt speaker is entirely okay.
 The problem occurs when you turn the volume up high enough that your amplifier is sending more than 75 watts to the speaker.

 On the other hand, If you are using a low wattage amplifier and turn the volume up all the way, then you are actually sending voltage straight through to the speaker.
 This will quickly burn out the driver and ruin the speaker.
 Many people think this is the speaker being unable to handle the volume, but that’s not true.
 This is actually because the amplifier itself cannot handle the signal it’s trying to send and sends